-CITY OF HAMLET, NORTH CAROLINA TABLE OF CONTENTS June 30, 2020
+CITY OF HAMLET, NORTH CAROLINA TABLE OF CONTENTS June 30, 2021

-Exhibit Page No. FINANCIAL SECTION Independent Auditor's Report 1 Management's Discussion and Analysis 3 Basic Financial Statements: Government-wide Financial Statements: 1 2 Statement of Net Position Fund Financial Statements: 10 3 4 Balance Sheet - Governmental Funds Statement of Revenues, Expenditures, and Changes in Fund Balance - 14 7 Governmental Funds 15 5 Reconciliation of the Statement of Revenues, Expenditures, and Changes in 40 6 Fund Balances of Governmental Funds to the Statement of Activities Statement of Revenues, Expenditures, and Changes in Fund Balance - 16 J Annual Budget and Actual - General Fund 7 Statement of Fund Net Position - Proprietary Fund 18 8 Statement of Revenues, Expenses and Changes in Fund Net Position - 10 9 Proprietary Fund Statement of Cash Flows - Proprietary Fund 20 Notes to the Financial Statements 22 REQUIRED SUPPLEMENTAL FINANCIAL DATA: Schedule of the Proportionate Share of Net Pension Asset Local Government Employees' Retirement System 50 Schedule of Contributions - Local Government Employees' Retirement System Firefighter & Rescue Pension 52 Schedule of Changes in Total Pension Liability - Law Enforcement 50 Officers' Special Separation AllowanceSchedule of Total Pension Liability as a Percentage of Covered Payroll Schedule of Changes in the Total OPEB Liability and Related Ratios COMBINING AND INDIVIDUAL FUND FINANCIAL STATEMENTS AND SCHEDULES: Major Governmental Funds General Fund: A-1 Schedule of Revenues, Expenditures, and Changes in Fund Balances - Budget and Actual 56
+Exhibit Page No. FINANCIAL SECTION Independent Auditor's Report 1 Management's Discussion and Analysis 3 Basic Financial Statements: Government-wide Financial Statements: 1 2 Statement of Net Position 2 Fund Financial Statements: 10 3 4 Balance Sheet - Governmental Funds Statement of Revenues, Expenditures, and Changes in Fund Balance - 14 7 Governmental Funds 15 5 Reconciliation of the Statement of Revenues, Expenditures, and Changes in 40 6 Fund Balances of Governmental Funds to the Statement of Activities Statement of Revenues, Expenditures, and Changes in Fund Balance - 16 O Annual Budget and Actual - General Fund 17 7 Statement of Fund Net Position - Proprietary Fund 18 8 Statement of Revenues, Expenses and Changes in Fund Net Position - 9 Proprietary Fund Statement of Cash Flows - Proprietary Fund 19 9 Statement of Casiff lows - Prophetary Fund 20 Notes to the Financial Statements 22 REQUIRED SUPPLEMENTAL FINANCIAL DATA: Schedule of the Proportionate Share of Net Pension Asset Local Government Employees' Retirement System Schedule of Contributions - Local Government Employees' Retirement System 51 Schedule of the Proportionate Share of Net Pension Liability Firefighter & Rescue Pension 52 Schedule of Changes in Total Pension Liability - Law Enforcement Officers' Special Separation Allowance Schedule of Total Pension Liability as a Percentage of Covered Payroll Schedule of Changes in the Total OPEB Liability and Related Ratios 55 COMBINING AND INDIVIDUAL FUND FINANCIAL STATEMENTS AND SCHEDULES: Major Governmental Funds General Fund: A-1 Schedule of Revenues, Expenditures, and Changes in Fund Balances - Budget and Actual 56

-CITY OF HAMLET, NORTH CAROLINA TABLE OF CONTENTS June 30, 2020
+CITY OF HAMLET, NORTH CAROLINA TABLE OF CONTENTS June 30, 2021

-Exhibit Page No B-1 Enterprise Funds: Water and Sewer Fund Schedule of Revenues and Expenditures - Budget and Actual (non-gaap) 60 OTHER SCHEDULES C-1 C-2 Schedule of Ad Valorem Taxes ReceivableAnalysis of Current Tax Levy COMPLIANCE SECTION Report on internal control over financial reporting and on compliance and other matters based on an audit of financial statements performed in accordance with Government Auditing Standards 65
+Exhibit Page No. B-1 Enterprise Funds: Water and Sewer Fund Schedule of Revenues and Expenditures - Budget and Actual (non-gaap) 60 OTHER SCHEDULES C-1 C-2 Schedule of Ad Valorem Taxes ReceivableAnalysis of Current Tax Levy COMPLIANCE SECTION Report on internal control over financial reporting and on compliance and other matters based on an audit of financial statements performed in accordance with Government Auditing Standards 65